Accessible Travel Policy

 We have implemented a new comprehensive training programme with enhanced learning outcomes, including:

 - Understanding disabled people’s everyday challenges

 - Providing safe assistance

-Our Accessibility Panel will support us to identify any specific outcomes relevant to our unique sleeper service which are important for guests with access needs, for example how to complete a personal emergency evacuation plan.
+Will support us to identify any specific outcomes relevant to our unique sleeper service which are important for guests with access needs, for example how to complete a personal emergency evacuation plan.
 We will also conduct a review of what training is in place by our rail replacement suppliers.
-At present we do not provide taxi companies with training, as this is not practical and as a result, we are unable to confirm if they have been trained on Disability Awareness.
-However, if we were to receive a complaint or concern from a guest about a bus or taxi driver’s behaviour we would investigate this thoroughly and establish what training they have received.
+At present we do not provide taxi companies with training, as this is not practical and as a result we are unable to confirm if they have been trained on Disability Awareness.
+However, if we received a complaint or concern from a guest about a bus or taxi driver’s behaviour we would investigate this thoroughly and establish what training they have received.
 Depending on the circumstances we might offer to share training materials with the company the driver works for.

-- agency and temporary staff receive a condensed version of the course to include the last three outcomes (where practicable)
+- agency and temporary staff receive a condensed version of the course to include the last three outcomes (where practicable); and

-- Staff at our Guest Service Centre receive a bespoke version of the course to include the last three outcomes (see next page).
+- Staff at our Guest Service Centre receive a bespoke version of the course to include the last three outcomes (see below).